orbcode/orbuculum/README.md

 The command line options for Orbuculum are available by running orbuculum with the -h option.
-Orbuculum is just the multiplexer, the fifos are now provided by `orbfifo`.
-This is a change to the previous way the suite was configured.
+Orbuculum is just the multiplexer, the fifos are now provided by `orbfifo`. *This is a change to the previous way the suite was configured where the fifos were integrated into `orbuculum` itself*.

 Simply start orbuculum with the correct options for your trace probe and then you can start of stop other utilities as you wish.
 A typical command